orfeotoolbox/OTB/Documentation/Cookbook/README.md

 View results
 ============

-Open the cookbook documentation in a firefox tab!
+Open the cookbook documentation in a browser tab:

     firefox ~/build-cookbook/rst/_build/html/index.html

+To upload it somewhere, copy the _build/html directory.